 Multiple Communication Channels

 These days, customers expect multiple methods of customer service communication, from phone calls to live chats to emails.
-Blended call centers typically offer omnichannel services, helping businesses manage their live chats and other channels in order to interact with their customers in a variety of ways.
+Blended call centers typically offer omnichannel services, helping businesses manage their live chats and other channels to interact with their customers in a variety of ways.

 When outsourcing your call center needs, blended call centers offer training services so that your business does not need to spend valuable company dollars on recruiting, training, and then managing your call center agents.